github/codeql/docs/codeql/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code.rst

 .. pull-quote:: Note

-   For CLI users there is a third option: If you have followed the instructions in ":ref:`Getting started with the CodeQL CLI <getting-started-with-the-codeql-cli>`" to create a CodeQL directory (for example ``codeql-home``) containing the CodeQL libraries, you can open this directory in VS Code.
+   For CLI users there is a third option: If you have followed the instructions in "`Getting started with the CodeQL CLI <https://docs.github.com/en/code-security/codeql-cli/using-the-codeql-cli/getting-started-with-the-codeql-cli>`__" to create a CodeQL directory (for example ``codeql-home``) containing the CodeQL libraries, you can open this directory in VS Code.
 This also gives the extension access to the CodeQL libraries.

 .. _starter-workspace: